 When traveling overseas, it’s important to remember that you must obey the laws of the country you are visiting, even if they are different from those you are used to at home.
+Even Australia’s immigration law can be tough to navigate!
 Because when it comes to the law, pleading the ignorant tourist is no defence.

 It’s therefore always a good idea to familiarize yourself with the rules and regulations of a destination before you travel.
 Some countries for instance are particularly sensitive about photographs.
 Others are incredibly conservative and prohibit public displays of affection.
 You’ll get arrested for taking naked selfies at Machu Picchu.
 And failing to flush a public toilet in Singapore could result in a fine.